gazliddon/gazm/gazm/assets/help/err_expected_register.md

 ## Expected a Register

 A valid register was expected.
-These are the valid registers for the 6809.
+These are the valid registers for the 6809:

-Gazm allows registers to be either lower or upper case

 | Register | Bits | Notes                    | Index? |
 |:--------:|:----:|:-------------------------|:------:|